bguppl/interpreters/practice_sessions/ps2.md

 ### Named Type Expressions

 Type expressions can be given names.

-For example, a map type expression can be named using the interface construct:
+Map type (aka object type) expression can be named using the interface construct:

 ```typescript
 interface <typeName> {